offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      `{h}pink 15` + `{h}green 14` > `{h}tan 21`

+     Notice how, with the exception of v5's limb, more edges are highlighted for the left-hand side of the equation vs the right-hand side. v5's limb doesn't contribute anything to the distance (limb length = 0) which is why it's excluded.

      ```{note}
-     Other than the v5's limb, I think no other edge in the graph should ever have a weight of 0.
-That's why this will always be >, because each traverses more edges to get to v5 than they do to get to each other, and those edges have positive weights (not zero).
+     Other than the v5's limb, I think no other edge in the tree should ever have a weight of 0.
+That's why this will always be >, because v0 and v2 traverse more edges to get to v5 than they do to get to each other, and those edges have positive weights (not zero).

      A edge weight of 0 means the species on both sides of an edge are the same, which should never be case (why have an edge at all then? why not merge the edge into a single node? they represent the same thing). v5's limb is explicitly being set to 0 because it's a temporary thing the algorithm requires.
      ```